Not sure what steps to take to go about getting what I want, in both life and relationships.

 It's not always that I love/want the actual thing.

-But my "I want Mike" feeling is a jumble of things like- I want to be challenged, and I want someone who can make me laugh, and I want to be pushed to think about things, and I want someone to disagree with me sometimes because that process helps me clarify my own thoughts, and I want someone who is driven and constantly setting goals, and I want a partner who I can envision doing MORE in life with, and a bunch of other stuff like that.
+But my "I don't want Garret" feeling is a jumble of things like- I want to be challenged, and I want someone who can make me laugh, and I want to be pushed to think about things, and I want someone to disagree with me sometimes because that process helps me clarify my own thoughts, and I want someone who is driven and constantly setting goals, and I want a partner who I can envision doing MORE in life with, and a bunch of other stuff like that.

 So.
 I'd like to figure out how to eat that cake too.
 While still having the cake I have.